symonk/pytest-infrastructure/README.md

 ---

-### How to Contribute to pytest-validate :rocket:
+### How to Contribute to pytest-infrastructure :rocket:
-Thanks for considering contributions to the pytest-validate plugin.
+Thanks for considering contributions to the pytest-infrastructure plugin.
 To help you get started please read the following documentation.
 All contributions will be strongly considered and I welcome contributions from anyone, experienced or new; the pytest ecosystem can be very confusing at first glance so if you have any questions or think you are doing something wrong, please open a PR with what you have and we can pair up on it.

  - Easier or small contributions are or will be attached to the: `easier` issue label

 #### Getting started :rocket:

-- Clone the repository using: `git@github.com:username/pytest-validate.git (ssh recommended over HTTPS)`
+- Clone the repository using: `git@github.com:username/pytest-infrastructure.git (ssh recommended over HTTPS)`
 - Open the cloned folder in your IDE of choice, I would recommend `Pycharm` (or if you are hardcore and dont use an IDE)
 - Create a branch or if you prefer to work on forks do that
 - Push change(s) for issue/tickets you wish to solve